-This chocolate Baileys cashew cheesecake is so simple to make.
+This vegan chocolate cheesecake with Baileys is so simple to make.
 It is naturally gluten free, dairy free and egg free making it suitable for vegans.
 It also has a low carb option for the base.

-Think of this cashew cheesecake as an early Christmas present.
+Think of this vegan chocolate cheesecake as an early Christmas present.
 I’m giving it to you now so that you can try it out in advance of the big day when you are going to impress your friends and family.

 Today I had planned to write another blog in my ‘What On Earth Is…? series.